snotskie/ttrpg/md/index.md

 ## Step Three: History
 <!-- _class: center -->

-> *Each character has a History Basic Stat, made up of a number of narrative touchstones unique to them and only them!*
+> *Each character has a History Stat, made up of a number of narrative touchstones unique to them and only them!*
 > *&mdash;snotskie*

 ### History Stat

-A character's History Stat is used to perform actions more related to their **backstory** than to their other Basic Stats.
-And even though every character has a History Basic Stat, what their History covers can vary greatly.
+A character's History Stat is used to perform actions more related to their **backstory** than to their other Stats.
+And even though every character has a History Stat, what their History covers can vary greatly.

-When both your History Stat and another Basic Stat would be applicable in a situation, the GM may decide which applies more.
+When both your History Stat and another Stat would be applicable in a situation, the GM may decide which applies more.
 Otherwise, you choose which to use.

 ### Character Creation: Step Three!
 <!-- _class: creation -->

 Begin to describe your character's backstory.
 Answer the following prompts, or others given to you by your GM.
-These background details will help you and your GM build the story and set the scope of the narrative touchstones your History Stat Checks cover.
+These background details will help you and your GM build the story and set the scope of the narrative touchstones your History Checks cover.

 - Describe **who your character looks up to**, whose work they strive to emulate, who taught them everything they know, or so on.
 What would it look like to make their Hero happy? upset?
 What is their connection to their Hero, and what is their Hero up to in the world now?
 - List **three specific skills** that your character has proven their ability in, such as through schooling, study, training, specialization within their team, or so on.